al-falaah/lite/STUDENT_PASSWORD_SETUP.md

 When creating new students, the welcome email should include:

 ```
-Subject: Welcome to Al-Falaah Academy
+Subject: Welcome to The FastTrack Madrasah

 Dear [Student Name],

-Welcome to Al-Falaah Academy!
+Welcome to The FastTrack Madrasah!
 Your enrollment has been confirmed.

 Your Login Credentials:
 - Student ID: [123456]
 - Password: [auto_generated_password]

-Access your student portal: https://www.alfalaah-academy.nz/student
+Access your student portal: https://www.tftmadrasah.nz/student

 IMPORTANT: You will be required to change your password on first login for security.